-Discussion Group on Equity, Tax Policy, and Community Engagement.
+Discussion Group on Equity, Tax Policy, and Community Engagement (May – December 2019).
 In 2017 and 2018, Economic Opportunity Funders (EOF) and the EITC Funders Network engaged their members in conversations about the role of tax policy in advancing racial and gender equity.
 As part of these discussions, we found that too often the foundations working on equity and the foundations working on tax policy were not in the same rooms sharing analyses and strategies.
 In 2019 we launched a discussion group to provide a platform for funders to share strategies, questions and learnings.
 A google drive and listserv were created to support the working group as well as spreadsheet of related field examples and resources.
 Three video calls were held.

-Transformation of Work, Workers and Social Supports Working Group.
+Transformation of Work, Workers and Social Supports Working Group (May – December 2019).
 Continuing to build out our exploration of the interconnecting spheres of the transformation of work, workers and social supports, EOF launched a working group in 2019 to raise awareness of the substantive areas and funder strategies connected to policy, narrative, and power.
 A google drive and listserv were created to support the working group as well as spreadsheet of related field examples and resources.
 Three video calls have been held and EOF dedicated its Fall meeting on bringing an equity lens to this topic.

-Communications Collaborative.
+Communications Collaborative (2009-2015).
 Established in 2009, the Communications Collaborative was formed to bring together funders interested in coordinating investments to build communications capacity in the field, with a focus on the essential role of government and advancing the alignment of national narratives.
 Activities included in-person meetings, webinars, a private listserv, and making connections among members pursuing similar objectives or working in similar regions.
 Two special projects emerged from this work: